ibm-cloud-docs/security-compliance/credentials-mapping.md

 ### Scenario 2 - Providing additional parameters
 {: #map-nested-resource}

 Occasionally, there is additional information that is required for a resource.
-In some instances, additional configuration data must be gathered from resources that are contained within a larger resource.
+In some cases, additional configuration data must be gathered from resources that are contained within a larger resource.
 If this is the case, additional fields are displayed in the {{site.data.keyword.compliance_short}} UI when you are mapping credentials.
-To see which resources give you the option to provide additional details and the format in which to provide them, see the following table.
+To understand which resources give you the option to provide additional details and the format in which to provide them, see the following table.

 | Resource | Parameter | Mapping |
 |:---------|:-------------|:-------------------|